ADVERTISEMENT

 Virtual testing of robots in a simulated digital environment.

-To conduct virtual testing effectively, define clear pass/fail criteria aligned with real-world requirements, including safety margins, cycle times, path smoothness, and docking accuracy.
-Also, automate the simulation and record all results so trends can be identified in real time.
-Finally, if a failure occurs, use the virtual robot testing system to replay the event and generate logs to quickly identify the root cause.
-If this process is followed consistently, virtual testing will become a viable safety net for companies to minimize late-stage surprises and build confidence in products before deployment.
+To get the most out of virtual testing, establish clear pass/fail criteria that mirror those of the physical world.
+These may include margin of safety, cycle time, path smoothness, and docking accuracy.
+To automate the simulation, and to record all data generated by the simulation, to analyze trends in real time.
+When a test fails, use the virtual robot testing system to replay the event and generate logs so you can quickly determine the cause.
+Follow these procedures consistently, and virtual testing can serve as a reliable safety net for companies, helping minimize the potential for last-minute surprises during the development phase and build confidence in their products prior to deployment.

 Software Robotics: Software-Driven Systems That Control and Simulate Robots